Abhishek240602/Abhishek240602/README.md

 - 👋 Hi, I’m @Abhishek240602
-- 👀 I’m interested in competetive programming,app developement, photography&editing
+- 👀 I’m interested in competetive programming,app developement.
 - 🌱 I’m currently pursuing btech in IIIT KOTA
 - 💞️ I’m looking to collaborate in coding.
 - 📫 How to reach me 2021kuec2027@iiitkota.ac.in